7. AUTOSAR Integration Guide

 The AdcChannel container defines the channel configuration depending on the hardware capabilities.
 The following figure shows the configuration of AdcChannel high/low limit and channel ID and channel range -

-Configuration for Adc channel
+Configuration for ADC channel

-Fig. 7.44 Configuration for Adc channel
+Fig. 7.45 Configuration for ADC channel

 AdcChannelGroup: